 “All I will say is this… the stone is very reminiscent of fine grade Galilea Morganite and completely natural.”

 Tucson, unlike Hong Kong, is an amalgamation of several smaller shows – much like the famous Glastonbury Music Festival where there is a main stage and several smaller stages scattered around.
-In Hong Kong, it is all contained in one huge exhibition centre.
+In Hong Kong, it is all contained in one huge exhibition center.
 In Tucson, the show is spread across the desert and we are constantly hopping in and out of cabs to see as much as possible.
-This year, we focussed on getting out to as many of the smaller shows as possible, to discover the truly hidden gems.
+This year, we focused on getting out to as many of the smaller shows as possible, to discover the truly hidden gems.
 We did find something utterly exceptional, which I had to promise Jake I would not mention in much detail due to the fact that negotiations as of the time of writing this are still very much ongoing, as we want exclusivity of this rare and exquisite gemstone.
 All I will say is this… the stone is very reminiscent of fine grade Galilea Morganite and completely natural.

 I think a fitting conclusion to this year’s show would be to say that the pendulum has well and truly shifted.
-For years, gemmologists have been speculating that Garnet would have its 'Spinel' moment (there was a time when Spinel went from a previously underappreciated gemstone to a rare designer stone craved by all).
+For years, gemologists have been speculating that Garnet would have its 'Spinel' moment (there was a time when Spinel went from a previously underappreciated gemstone to a rare designer stone craved by all).
 I think Garnet's time has finally come.

 Places to Visit in Tucson